fleetdm/fleet/docs/Contributing/API-Versioning.md

 ## Why do we need to version the API?

-The API is a product, just like fleetctl, and the web UI.
-It has its users, mostly fleetctl and the web UI but there are also third party developers working with it.
+The API is a product, just like fleetctl and the web UI.
+It has its users, mostly fleetctl and the web UI, but third-party developers also work with it.

-Evolving a product inherently needs versioning.
-Most products create a new version with any addition to the product, but the API will work differently in that regard as new additions to the API won't increase the version.
+An evolving product inherently needs versioning.
+Most products create a new version with any addition to the product, but the API will work differently in that regard, as new additions to the API won't increase the version.

-New versions will be used for breaking changes and deprecating APIs.
-Only when a breaking change is introduced we will release a new version of the API.
+Fleet will use new versions for breaking changes and deprecating APIs.
+We release a new version of the API only when a breaking change is introduced.

 ## What kind of versioning will we use for the API?